Slavery in the colonial history of the United States: Slavery in French Louisiana

 Louisiana was founded as a French colony.
-Colonial officials in 1724 implemented Louis XIV of France's Code Noir, which regulated the slave trade and the institution of slavery in New France and the French West Indies.
+Colonial officials in 1724 implemented Louis XIV's Code Noir, which regulated the slave trade and the institution of slavery in New France and the French West Indies.
 This resulted in Louisiana, which was purchased by the United States in 1803, having a different pattern of slavery than the rest of the United States.
 As written, the Code Noir gave some rights to slaves, including the right to marry.
 Although it authorized and codified cruel corporal punishment against slaves under certain conditions, it forbade slave owners from torturing them, separating married couples, or separating young children from their mothers.
 It also required owners to instruct slaves in the Catholic faith.

 Together with a more permeable historic French system that allowed certain rights to gens de couleur libres (free people of color), who were often born to white fathers and their mixed-race concubines, a far higher percentage of African Americans in Louisiana were free as of the 1830 census (13.2% in Louisiana compared to 0.8% in Mississippi, whose population was dominated by white Anglo-Americans).
 Most of Louisiana's "third class" of free people of color, situated between the native-born French and mass of African slaves, lived in New Orleans.
 The Louisiana free people of color were often literate and educated, with a significant number owning businesses, properties, and even slaves.
 Although Code Noir forbade interracial marriages, interracial unions were widespread.
 Whether there was a formalized system of concubinage, known as plaçage, is subject to debate.
 The mixed-race offspring (Creoles of color) from these unions were among those in the intermediate social caste of free people of color.
 The English colonies, in contrast, operated within a binary system that treated mulatto and black slaves equally under the law and discriminated against free black people equally, without regard to their skin tone.

 When the U.S. took over Louisiana, Americans from the Protestant South entered the territory and began to impose their norms.
 They officially discouraged interracial relationships (although white men continued to have unions with black women, both enslaved and free.)
 The "Americanization" of Louisiana gradually resulted in a binary system of race, causing free people of color to lose status as they were grouped with the slaves.
 They lost certain rights as they became classified by American whites as officially "black".